Salvia elegans: Ecology

+S. elegans displays incomplete dichogamy, where there is a slight temporal overlap between when the anthers release pollen and when the stigmas are receptive for pollen.
+In this species' case, the anthers develop pollen before their stigmas are receptive.
+While this strategy may allow for self pollination and possibly inbreeding depression, it mainly selects for allogamy.
+Inbreeding depression was not shown to occur for this species in one study in pre-germination stages.
+The display of incomplete dichogamy behavior may ensure for fruit and seed production when conditions are less ideal or when individuals are spread far apart from one another.
+The act of selfing is reduced by the flower's herkogamy, where the stigma is located above the pollen filled anthers.

 Cultivation

 Pineapple sage was introduced into horticulture about 1870.
 In cultivation, it typically reaches a height of 1.2 to 1.5 m, with its roots spreading underground to form a large clump.
 The pale yellow-green leaves are veined and covered with fine hairs.
 Six to twelve scarlet flowers grow in whorls, featuring a long inflorescence that blooms gradually and lasts for an extended period.
 With a hard frost, the plant will die down to the ground and grow back the following spring.

 Uses

 The leaves and flowers are edible.
 The plant is used in Mexican traditional medicine, especially for anxiety and hypertension.